Overview

 fees, and other related costs and expenses which will be incurred by the client.
 Clients may incur certain

-charges imposed by custodians, brokers, and other parties.
-These charges could include custodial fees,
+charges imposed by custodians, brokers, and other parties related to investment advisory accounts and

-deferred sales charges, odd-lot differentials, transfer taxes, wire transfer fees, electronic fund fees, and other
+wire transfer fees, electronic fund fees, and any charges, taxes or other fees related to brokerage accounts

 Investment advisory fees are billed in arrears and payable each quarter.
 Upon termination of the applicable